-Editor’s Note: Guy Ottewell’s new book – Uranus, Neptune, Pluto: A Longer View – looks at least a dozen years ahead.
+Editor’s Note: Guy Ottewell’s book – Uranus, Neptune, Pluto: A Longer View – looks at least a dozen years ahead.
 There are 73 short chapters, plus Ottewell’s unique and beautiful charts.
 You can order the book here.
-The following was originally posted at Guy Ottewell’s blog.
+The following article was originally posted at Guy Ottewell’s blog in 2018.
 Reprinted here with permission.

 My original announcement of my book was rather curt, so Deborah Byrd – editor-in-chief at EarthSky.org – has asked me to say more about it.